jborean93/ProcessEx/docs/en-US/Start-ProcessEx.md

 ### ProcessEx.ProcessInfo
 If `-PassThru` is specified the cmdlet will output the `ProcessInfo` of the process.
 This contains the process and starting thread handle as well as the command invocation details.

+This object contains the following properties:

+- `Executable` - The executable of the process

+- `CommandLine` - The command line used to start the process

+- `Process` - The `SafeHandle` of the process created

+- `Thread` - The `SafeHandle` of the main thread

+- `ProcessId` - Also aliased to `Id`, this is the process identifier

+- `ThreadId` - The identifier of the main thread

+- `ParentProcessId` - The process identifier of the parent that spawned this process

+- `ExitCode` - The exit code of the process, this will not be set if it's still running

+- `Environment` - The environment variables of the process

 ## NOTES